olehyev138/diverst-devv/README.md

 `git checkout development`
 3. Install all of the gems used by the project:
 `bundle install`
-4. Create and initialize the database:
+4. Create and initialize the database with seed data and run:
 `rake db:setup`
-Note: *You may have to change the username and password in `config/database.yml` to your local MySQL information.*
+Note: *You may have to change the username and password in `config/database.yml` to your local MySQL information.
+Also note that the seed data generated on initialization is defined in db/seeds/development*
 5. Run DB Migration:
 `bin/rails db:migrate RAILS_ENV=development`
 6. Install Bower: